 The following reports provide further information on key points often raised when changes to department programmes or staffing are proposed.
 These include: the use and value of History as a discipline; the lack of transferable skills for employment; the employability of History students on graduation; and the salary of, and future career options open to, History graduates relative to other technology-focused and STEM subjects.

 - Trends in History Provision in UK Higher Education, Report (June 2022).
 The report investigates UK-wide trends in university enrolments, with a focus on history undergraduate programmes, and including recruitment and outcomes.
 Now available: the Executive Summary and key findings along with the Full Report as a pdf download.
-Also see the accompanying tweet thread on publication (24 June 2022).
+Also see the accompanying tweet thread on publication (24 June 2022) and History UK’s four accompanying blog posts on aspects of the report (July 2022).

 - ‘Demand for Higher Education to 2035’, Report (2020) with predictions on the changing student demographics to 2035, by the Higher Education Policy Institute (HEPI) – an independent UK think tank for higher education policy.